TREAT SLEEP APNEA MOBILE AL - SNORING APPLIANCES

 There are actually a few different treatment options for sleep apnea—the most well-known being a sleeping and snoring appliance.
 A CPAP is a sleeping and snoring appliance that helps to force air into your lungs while you sleep.
 This appliance is placed over the mouth and nose.

 While this sleep and snoring appliance may be very effective, it is also very cumbersome and can make some patients feel claustrophobic.
 Another option is an oral snoring appliance that you can get from a dentist.
-This snoring appliance helps to reduce sleep apnea and snoring by pushing the lower jaw forward thereby opening your airway.
-More than likely you will need to have a sleep study and attempt the use of a CPAP prior fabricating a dental/oral sleep appliance.
+This snoring appliance helps to reduce sleep apnea and snoring by pushing the lower jaw forward, thereby opening your airway.
+More than likely, you will need to have a sleep study and attempt the use of a CPAP prior to fabricating a dental/oral sleep appliance.

-Speak with your doctor today about if you can treat your apnea naturally or determine if a CPAP or dental snoring appliance can keep you safe and comfortable while you sleep.
+Speak with your doctor today about whether you can treat your apnea naturally or determine if a CPAP or dental snoring appliance can keep you safe and comfortable while you sleep.